geodask/svelte-reactive-table/sites/docs/src/routes/docs/reactivity/+page.md

 </script>
 ```

-Pretty amazing, right?
-Just by pushing new data to the array, the table automatically shows the new row.
-No manual updates, no complex state management - it just works!
+Adding new data to the array automatically displays the new row without manual updates or complex state management.

-## What Updates Automatically
+## Reactive Properties

-The table provides several reactive properties that stay perfectly in sync:
+The table instance provides several reactive properties that automatically update:

 - `data`: The source data array
 - `columnDefs`: Column definitions array
 - `headers`: Array of visible column headers
 - `allRows`: Array of all rows with their cells
-- `rows`: Rows after applying active features (pagination, sorting, etc.)
+- `rows`: Rows after applying active plugins (pagination, sorting, etc.)
-- `columns`: Array of currently visible columns
+- `columns`: Columns after applying active plugins (column visibility etc.)

 When these properties change, your UI updates automatically.
-It's like having a personal assistant that keeps everything organized for you!

-## All the Ways You Can Update Data
+## Data Update Patterns

-You have complete freedom in how you modify your table's data.
-Here are some common patterns:
+You can modify your table's data using various approaches:

 ```svelte
 <script>